luban7vip-git/go2-patrol/README.md

+This project is based on unitree_webrtc_connectand extends it for mapping, navigation, and autonomous patrol.
 # Unitree WebRTC Connect

 Python WebRTC driver for Unitree Go2 and G1 robots.
 Provides high-level control through the same WebRTC protocol used by the Unitree Go/Unitree Explore mobile apps — no jailbreak or firmware modification required.